 Using treats in dog training can be difficult.
 It’s tempting to either hand them out too freely or to refrain from using them too much.
 The key is to find a balance.

-Reducing the Treats: After your dog has learned the commands, only reward him with treats once in a while.
+Reducing the Treats.
+After your dog has learned the commands, only reward him with treats once in a while.
 He should be expected to perform them correctly, but receiving a treat occasionally helps keep him more interested.
 During this stage of dog training, a more appropriate regular reward is praise and petting.
-This gives your dog something to look forward to for obeying and builds the bond between pet and owner stronger than dog treats can.
+This gives your dog something to look forward to for obeying, and builds a stronger bond between pet and owner than dog treats can.

-- Using Treats Wisely: Treats are an important part of the training process and should be used wisely.
+- Using Treats Wisely.
+Dog treats are an important part of the training process and should be used wisely.
 Remember to always use specially made dog treats and not human food or table scraps.
-These alternatives are unhealthy for dogs and lack the nutrients that specially made dog snacks do.
-Also, remember that treats aren’t substitutes for meals.
-They should never make up more than 10% of a dog’s diet, so be sure not to heap them upon your canine companion for every good deed.
+These alternatives are unhealthy for dogs and lack the nutrients that specially made dog snacks have.
+Also, remember that dog treats aren’t substitutes for meals.
+They should never make up more than 10% of a dog’s diet.
+So be sure not to heap them upon your canine companion for every good deed.

 Hint: To avoid giving too many calories in the form of treats, take some of your dog’s daily food allotment to use as training treats.
 Your dog will think that the reward is special just because it comes from you!